Last updated on September 20th, 2023 at 06:27 am

 We travelled by bus using FlixBus as it was the cheapest option.

-However, if your budget isn’t as tight as ours is, and you want a quicker journey, then you can also ride the Thalys to Brussels and then to Bruges.
+However, if your budget isn’t as tight as ours is, and you want a quicker journey, you can also ride the Thalys to Brussels and then to Bruges.

 This trip was my second time in Belgium, the first one being my “layover” when I travelled to Brussels to catch my flight to Corfu, Greece.
 It was also that time I nearly missed my flight because I went to the wrong airport.
 Aside from this little travel fail, the weather had been terrible, and I was pretty much underwhelmed by Brussels, to be honest.

 This time the weather was clear, and Bruges is a much smaller and quainter city, so I was ready to make the most of it!
 And I loved spending one day in Bruges; I will definitely return in the future if I can!

 What To Do In Bruges In One Day

 Relatively, six hours and a half is a pretty short time span, so this list will most likely be missing a couple of stuff because obviously, you can’t do everything in one day anyway.
 But, bear with me here, you can still do and see a couple of fantastic things in Bruges even in one day.

 #1 Grote Markt

 The other point of interest in Grote Markt are:

 - Belfroy dated from the XIIth century.

 - Jan Breydel & Pieter de Coninck statue

-The Christmas Market also takes place there during the winter; I’d adore coming back during the winter period to check out the Christmas Market, have some hot chocolate and some delicious waffles and other sweets!
+The Christmas Market also occurs during the winter; I’d adore coming back during the winter period to check out the Christmas Market, have some hot chocolate and some delicious waffles and other sweets!

 Besides, it must be beautiful with all the Christmas lights and decoration around this period.

 We ate our waffles there later in the afternoon as the Waffle Shop was 5min away, pretty neat.

 #2 Burg Square

 Burg Square is located not so far from Grote Markt; you can find plenty of beautiful building, such as the Palace of Liberty above.
 Also the Basilica of the Holy Blood next in the corner of the place.